Monday, January 7, 2019

 I also hope and pray that you will practice loving the person before you, your environment, and yourself more.
 When you do, you connect to God, which relieves stress; it destresses you!

 It's all about focus and practicing for permanence.
-We have the free agency to choose what we focus upon.
+We have the free agency to choose what we focus on.
 We can choose thoughts of happiness or heartache.
 We can choose to heal our beliefs, behaviors, and emotions, or we can choose to hurt them.
 Desire versus default.

 Holding on tightly in your mind to what is wrong makes it difficult to see what is right and makes it challenging to heal.